08 Oct 2018

 Chia seeds boast an impressive amount of minerals, which are essential for your wellbeing.
 A two tablespoon serving of chia seeds provides nearly a third of the recommended daily amount (RDA) of manganese and magnesium, more than a quarter RDA phosphorus and nearly a fifth RDA calcium.(1)

 A two tablespoon serving of chia provides 4.4 grams of protein.(1) With all nine essential amino acids, chia is considered a complete plant-based source of protein.
 Nevertheless, overall chia seeds rank relatively low in protein compared to other plants.
 Also, chia seeds only contain traces of lysine, an essential amino acid for the production of carnitine.(3) Carnitine is a compound responsible for converting fatty acids into energy and helping your body to lower cholesterol.(4)

-This granola is 100% organic, raw, gluten-free and vegan.
-Alongside chia seeds, this wholesome breakfast snack is made with other impressive ingredients, such as tigernut tubers, nopales, and sprouted buckwheat, all excellent for gut health.
+Our granola is 100% organic, raw, gluten-free and vegan.
+Alongside chia seeds, this wholesome breakfast cereal - or snack - is made with other impressive ingredients, such as tigernut tubers, nopales, and sprouted buckwheat, all excellent for gut health.
 Sweetened with apples and raisins, this granola does not contain any processed sugar.

 Cold-pressed from organically grown chia seeds, this oil is an excellent source of omega-3 fatty acids and vitamin E. Vitamin E is a powerful antioxidant helps to protect your body cells from the damaging effects of the free radicals.
 Chia seed oil is a perfect addition to soups and pastas.